- Law Clerk to the Honorable Albert Tate, Jr., United States Court of Appeals for the Fifth Circuit

 Chambers USA, Ranked in Band 1, Securities Litigation

-Best Lawyers, Securities Litigation 'Lawyer of the Year' New Orleans 2014
+The Best Lawyers in America, Securities Litigation 'Lawyer of the Year' New Orleans 2014, 2021

 Benchmark Litigation, Local Litigation Star